mikerhodes/MRDatabaseContentChecker/README.md

 of a database easier and more literate in your tests.
 It tries to stay out your way and make writing tedious checks simpler and less error prone.

+You can test both the content of **tables** and **queries**.
+After all, you get the content of a table via a query -- the table methods are just shorthand so it's more clear what you are checking.

 It requires that you are using FMDB.

 ## Usage

+You can check either the full content of database tables, or the results of a query (as they're both just table-like structures).

+### Tables

 The simplest example, using SenTest, is something like the following: